Last Updated on

 My son slept a good bit of the way and the medicine seemed to help him, so we just had to make sure he stayed hydrated for the course of the trip.

-By the time we left the house, it was already late, so we knew staying halfway in Williamsport that night, was the best thing we could do.
+By the time we left the house, it was already late, so we knew that stopping halfway in our trip in Williamsport, Pennsylvania would be the best thing for us.

 Before leaving, we literally checked and double checked that we had everything.
 We thought we were good, but then, 15 miles up the road, we realized we had forgot my husband’s insulin supplies and we had to turn around.